daczarne/mosh_html_css/part_02/04_forms/README.md

 To create forms we use the `<form>` element.
 Each form must have an `action`, either `GET` or `POST`.
 This will be covered in the [Submitting the form](#submitting-the-form) section.

 Inside the form we need to include one or more input fields, also called **form controls**.
 To generate controls we use the `<input>` element.
-Each input element must have a `type`.
-These include:

-- `text` for creating text input fields.
+Each input element must have a `type` (like `text` for creating text input fields, or `email` for creating email inputs with email validation).
-- `email` for creating email inputs.
-This are different from plain text in the sense that the email input includes email validation.

 Each input field must have a label to tell the user what he/she needs to input in the field.
 To create such labels we use the `<label>` element.
 In between the element tags we put the name of the field.
 Each label has a `for` attribute.
 This attribute is used to link the `<label>` element to its corresponding `<input>` element.
 To achieve this, the value of the `for` attribute of the `<label>` element must be the same as the `id` attribute of the `<input>` element.